radixdlt/scrypto-challenges/8-yield-derivatives/SUPER/Website/Front End/README.md

 # SUPER Frontend (Vanilla React + Vite)

 This frontend uses the ReactJS template provided [here](https://github.com/radixdlt/official-examples/tree/main/getting-started/react-js-dapp).
-It utilizes the Radix dApp Toolkit to interact with the Radix Ledger via the Gateway API and the Radix Wallet.
+It uses the Radix dApp Toolkit to interact with the Radix Ledger via the Gateway API and the Radix Wallet.
 It also uses an express backend to store data for faster fetching as opposed to relying entirely on the GatewayAPI.

-In the `react-js-dapp` directory: run `npm install` to install the dependencies and then `npm run dev` to start the development server.
+In the `Front End` directory: run `npm install` to install the dependencies and then `npm run dev` to start the development server.

 ## What is Included